-This year we will be illuminating the fascinating era in the Hall's history when the building operated as a day nursery for local children between 1943-1954.
-Immerse yourself in our exhibits which cover three floors of Rainham Hall.
-A series of creative projects, activities and public events will run throughout 2018.
-Read more about the exhibition here and return to our homepage for details on how to plan your visit.
+We illuminated the fascinating era in the Hall's history when the building operated as a day nursery for local children between 1943-1954.
+Visitors immersed themselves in our exhibits which covered three floors of Rainham Hall, based on the memories of those who attended the nursery during their childhood years.
+A series of creative projects, activities and public events will ran throughout 2018.
+Read more about the exhibition here.

 Anthony Denney (launching late May 2019 - dates to be confirmed)